Galician Russophilia: World War I and afterwards

 When Austria regained Galicia in June 1915, most of the remaining Galician Russophiles and their families retreated alongside the Russian army in fear of reprisals.
 Approximately 25,000 of them were resettled near Rostov-on-Don.
 Among those that did not leave, the Austrians arrested and sentenced to death approximately thirty noted Russophiles, including two members of parliament, Dmytro Markov and Volodymyr Kurylovich (their sentences were commuted to life imprisonment and they were released in 1917), as well as Metodyj Trochanovskij.
 Kost Levitsky, a prominent Ukrainophile leader and the future president of the West Ukrainian National Republic, appeared as a prosecutor during the trials against the Russophiles.

 When civil war broke out in Russia, some Galician Russophiles then fought in the ranks of the White Army, specifically under Lavr Kornilov, in the hope that Galicia would become part of a democratic White Russia.

 After the collapse of Austria–Hungary, the Ukrainians of Galicia proclaimed the West Ukrainian National Republic.
 Between 70 and 75 thousand men fought in its Ukrainian Galician Army.
 They lost their war and the territory was annexed by Poland.
 However, the experience of proclaiming a Ukrainian state and fighting for it significantly intensified and deepened the Ukrainian orientation within Galicia.

 The Russophile movement barely clung on during the interwar period, supported by the Polish government which funded and granted Russophiles some institutions such as the Stauropegion Institute (which was returned to Russophiles in 1922 after it had been given to the Ukrainophiles in 1915) and which subsidized the movement in order to try to divide Ukrainian society.
 This had little effect beyond the Lemko regions in the extreme west, and since the interwar era, Galicia has been the centre of Ukrainian nationalism.

+Some Russophiles became advocates for the unification of Western Ukrainian territories with Soviet Ukraine and, thus, sympathetic to the Soviet Union.
+Writer Olha Kobylianska, who openly endorsed the Bolshevik Revolution and was an opponent of the Union of Bukovina with Romania, was a strong advocate for the secession of Bukovina from Romania and its unification with Soviet Ukraine, as part of the Soviet Union.

 Russophilia disappeared in western Ukraine during and after Soviet rule.
+The Soviet government declared Rusyns to be a subgroup of Ukrainians and saw the "reunification" of Western Ukraine with the Ukrainian SSR as a major achievement.
+The Organisation of Ukrainian Nationalists and the Ukrainian Insurgent Army were most active in Galicia and after 1990 it became a stronghold of the moderate nationalist National Democracy and far-right parties like Svoboda.